VermillionBird/CTF-Writeups/2019/SunshineCTF/Forensics.md

 ```
 Note: The flag is in flag{} format
 ```
 Solved this one prehint too.
-TBA
+Yay me.

+I first downloaded the file.
+Mounting it gives you four jpeg images.
+Nothing interesting there.
+TBC
 <br>
 <br>
 <br>